-On this page we answer common questions people have about their grill rotisseries.
+On this page we answer common grill rotisserie questions people have.
 We will be using some of the actual e-mail questions and our replies that we have received over the years.

 We want you to enjoy the use of your new grill rotisserie even if you didn’t purchase it here so please feel free to e-mail us any questions you may have.

 I have a Home Depot Nexgrill gas grill and I was given a Grillpro rotisserie for Christmas.
 Just got around to mounting the rotisserie today, only to find that, after it’s mounted, I can no longer close the lid on the grill with the rotisserie rod in place.

 The grill has a hole in the lid (as most do) to allow for passage of the rotisserie rod, but the mounting brackets cause the rod to sit too high to allow the lid to clear.
 The supplied brackets would actually adjust to a lower position, but the shelves on the grill prohibit them from being moved any further down.

 I’m wondering if there’s a universal mounting bracket for the rotisserie that’s shorter, and would allow for a lower mounting position of the rotisserie so the lid would close as it’s designed to.